-When you’re trying to conceive, there are some things you can control—like how often and on what days you have sex—but so much is out of your hands, especially if the process is taking longer than you want.
-So it’s easy to hang your hopes on a crazy-sounding long shot.
+When you’re trying to conceive, there are some things you can control—like how and how often you have sex—but so much is out of your hands, especially if the process is taking longer than you want.
+So it’s easy to hang your hopes on a crazy-sounding long shot, like superstitions and popular old wives’ tales.
 “Superstitions give you an illusion of control,” says Jean Twenge, PhD, author of The Impatient Woman’s Guide to Getting Pregnant.
-These are some of the fertility practices we’ve heard, and the truths behind them.
+But while there may not be much scientific evidence to back some of them up, the illusion is maybe just what you need.
+“There is the placebo effect, which can cause physiologic changes that may help the body achieve desired results—in this case, a pregnancy,” says Sara Twogood, MD, assistant professor of clinical obstetrics and gynecology at USC Keck School of Medicine in Los Angeles.
+These are some of the fun fertility practices we’ve heard about, and the truths behind them.

-The ancient Romans linked the full moon to high libido and fertility, Thomas says.
-Moon phases and women’s menstrual cycles are approximately 28 days each.
+The ancient Romans linked the full moon to high libido and fertility, Thomas says—which actually makes sense: Moon phases and women’s menstrual cycles are both approximately 28 days long.
 Coincidence?
 Not necessarily.
 Twenge says moonlight could have affected women’s ovulation cycles in the pre-electricity days, so there might be a slight bit of truth to this one.
 But we live in a day and age with plenty of artificial light, so chances are your body isn’t ruled by the moon.
-Still, some women trying to conceive block out artificial light in the bedroom.
+Still, some women trying to conceive attempt to block out artificial light in the bedroom.
 (Maybe darkness really is the best mood lighting.)

 “Old wives” have always had a knack for creating strange superstitions.
 “My sister lived in Belgrade, Serbia, and older women would yell at younger women about sitting on a cold stone wall or steps because they said it would make you infertile,” says Bump user Elizabeth W. Clearly this one isn’t true—plenty of people have conceived after sitting uncomfortably.
 But according to Russian and Eastern European folklore, sitting on a “cold surface”—stairs, snow, concrete—could leave you susceptible to catching diseases that could lead to fertility issues.
 Legend has it that during the 1986 Goodwill Games in Moscow, media mogul Ted Turner was accused of plotting to wreak havoc on Russian women’s fertility after having the stadium built with concrete seats.